lyfdomain/GLDPI/README.md

+# GLDPI
-# Accurate prediction of drug-protein interactions by maintaining the original topological relationships among embeddings (GLDPI)
+Accurate prediction of drug-protein interactions by maintaining the original topological relationships among embeddings

 This is a PyTorch implementation of GLDPI, and the code includes the following files: